SpitSwapula/GultraKill/README.md

 # GultraKill
-A combined repository of Ultracoin and Ultramove.
+A combined repository of Ultracoin Ultramove, and the accompanying PAC.
 Distribution release.

 # Ultracoin
 An Expression2 script that ports Ultrakill's Marksman/coinshot ability to Garry's Mod